-TIP: If you are going with a child who is 13 years or younger, he can enter free of charge.
+TIP: If you are going with a child who is 13 years or younger, he or she can enter free of charge.

 TIP2: If possible, come to the Blue Lagoon in the early morning, this way you will be able to enjoy it with less people and you will take great pictures!
 (Remember, if you are visiting Iceland in the winter, the daylight lasts only for 3-4 hours).

-The inside of the Blue Lagoon is very nicely made, I was pleasantly surprise!
-Everything is new and shiny, hair dryers, shampoos and creams are available for you to use.
-If you choose Standard option, do not forget to take your towel with you, it will not be provided.
+The inside of the Blue Lagoon is very nicely decorated, I was pleasantly surprised!
+Everything is new and shiny, and hair dryers, shampoos and creams are available for you to use.

 There are many questions about hair, will it be destroyed after the Blue Lagoon or not?
 To be honest with you, I do not know if it will damage your hair.
 I read a lot about it and decided not to wet mine, and I think it was a good decision.

-COST: See above, the cheapest entrance option is 40 EUR in the winter, 50 in the summer.
+COST: See above, the cheapest entrance option is 50 euros in the winter, 85 euros in the summer.

 Bonus – any day, but a MUST DO!

-It does not really matter for me WHERE in Iceland you will do horse riding, but please promise me you will do it!
+It does not really matter for me WHERE in Iceland you will do horseback riding, but please promise me you will do it!

-Icelandic horse is a breed developed in Iceland.
+The Icelandic horse is a breed developed in Iceland.
 They are special – something in between a pony and a horse, and VERY cute!
-They have been brought by the Viking colonists over 1000 years ago to the island, and they have not been bred with any other race ever since!
+They were brought by the Viking colonists over 1000 years ago to the island, and they have not been bred with any other breed ever since!

 You can find some Icelandic horses outside Iceland (expensive) but you CANNOT find any normal horses inside Iceland.
 It is done in order to protect the breed, to keep it clean.
 It is illegal to import horses in Iceland.
 Point.